EPFL-ENAC/co2-calculator-user-doc/docs/en/project-overview.md

 The CO₂ Explorer makes it possible to estimate the carbon footprint of specific items or actions.
 It facilitates the assessment of different scenarios and offers the possibility of downloading the results in a PDF report.

-Exploration is available for all modules included in the CO₂ Calculator and is accessible to all types of users (both principle and standard users).
+Exploration is available for all modules included in the CO₂ Calculator and is accessible to all types of users (both principal and standard users).

 ### 4. Tool objectives